-Wash hair with your own shampoo the night before or morning of surgery.
+Perform the third shower using the chlorhexidine gluconate (CHG) soap after shampooing and cleaning with your normal soap.
 DO NOT apply any products after washing such as hairspray, gel or mousse.

 DO NOT use lotion, powder, deodorant, makeup, or perfumes/colognes after your shower the night before and morning of surgery.